frctl/fractal/README.md

 ### Submitting pull requests

-We will always welcome pull requests on any of the [frctl organisation](https://github.com/frctl) repositories.
+We welcome pull requests, but cannot guarantee that they will be reviewed in a timely way.
 Please submit PRs against `main` branch with an explanation of your intention.

-We use [conventional commits](https://www.conventionalcommits.org/), which means that every pull request title should conform to the standard.

 ### Development